-Instructional Strategy - Instructional Strategy: These comments relate to an instructional strategy the teacher chooses to use in class.
+Instructional Strategy - Instructional Strategy: These comments relate to an instructional strategy chosen by the teacher to use in class.
 For example, the 5 E model in science or modeling in math.
 These comments could also pertain to how much the teacher is lecturing vs. using small groups or cooperative learning.